-Information for Personal Injury clients regarding impact of COVID-19
+Information for Personal Injury clients on impact of COVID-19

 RCT and Stringer Clark are receiving a significant level of inquiry from our clients regarding the impact the virus will have on the progress of their matters and any Court cases that are pending, particularly in light of restrictions introduced by State and Federal governments, to combat the spread of the virus.